amtep/ck3spell/README.md

 `sudo apt install libgtk-3-dev`

+## How to use
+From the Releases section, download the latest release for your platform.
+Either the linux `.tar.gz` or the windows `.zip`.

+Unpack it, then go to your mod's directory and do something like

+`path/to/ck3spell localization/english/*.yml`

+where the path/to/ is to where you unpacked `ck3spell`, and "english" is whichever language's files you want to spellcheck.

+`ck3spell` will show you the files one by one, and each time you click "Save and close" it will show you the next one.
+You can also use the "Prev" and "Next" buttons at the top to cycle through the files.

+Jump to the misspelled words by clicking the "Previous" and "Next" buttons in the central button row.
+For each word, you can either "Accept word" to accept it as a correctly spelled word, or pick one of the offered corrections from the window below, or "Edit line" to go in and edit that whole line. `ck3spell` always edits one line at a time, because CK3 localization files are based on one line per localization.

+Normally "Accept word" only accepts a word for the current spellchecking session.
+If you want it to remember words long term, you can use the `--local-dict` option, like this:

+`path/to/ck3spell --local-dict ck3spell.list localization/english/*.yml`

+The name `ck3spell.list` can be any filename you like.

 ## TODO
 * Support Korean and Chinese.
 * Check words that are part text and part code.
-Such combination words are important for some languages which use bits of code to get the word endings right. (for example 'luchador'/'luchadora' in Spanish).
+Such combination words are important for some languages which use bits of code to get the word endings right.
+(For example 'luchador'/'luchadora' in Spanish.)
-* Support installation and dictionary bundling on Windows and Mac.
+* Support installation and dictionary bundling on Mac.
-* Provide installable executables.